lobbyboy-ssh/lobbyboy/readme.md

 VPS vendors.

-To make a new Provider work, you need to extend base class `lobbyboy.provider.BaseProvider``, implement 3 methods:
+To make a new Provider work, you need to extend base class `lobbyboy.provider.BaseProvider``, implement 2 methods:

 ```
-  def new_server(self, channel):
+    def create_server(self, channel: Channel) -> LBServerMeta:
         """
         Args:
             channel: paramiko channel

         Returns:
-          created_server_id: unique id from provision
-          created_server_host: server's ip or domain address
+            LBServerMeta: server meta info
         """
-      pass

-  def destroy_server(self, server_id, server_ip, channel):
+        ...

+    def destroy_server(self, meta: LBServerMeta, channel: Channel = None) -> bool:
         """
         Args:
+            meta: LBServerMeta, we use this to locate one server then destroy it.
             channel: Note that the channel can be None.
                      If called from server_killer, channel will be None.
                      if called when user logout from server, channel is active.
-      """
-      pass

-  def ssh_server_command(self, server_id, server_ip):
-      """
-      Args:
-          server_id: the server ssh to, which is returned by you from ``new_server``
-          server_ip: ip or domain name.
         Returns:
-          list: a command in list format, for later to run exec.
+            bool: True if destroy successfully, False if not.
         """
-      pass
+        ...
 ```

 Then add your Provider to your config file.